 In this regard, surprisingly, we noted that to date no attempt has been made to specifically investigate the effect of comorbidities and sex on the diagnostic performance of S100B or any other marker.
-Sex is recognized as a primary determinant of biological variability, responsible for anatomical, neurochemical, and functional brain connectivity differences, heavily influencing neurobiological and neuropathophysiological response.55 It is also associated with important differences in hormones, metabolism, and the immunological system, which in turn may interfere with the determination of circulating TBI biomarker.56 Factoring sex into research designs and analyses is a theme under active debate, and is considered fundamental to rigorous and relevant biomedical research.
-Hence, we emphasize that this is a critical knowledge gap for future investigation, especially in light of the mounting evidence of the changing gender pattern caused by the shift in the TBI population toward older age, also at risk of multiple comorbid conditions (see Thaler and colleagues).39 Systematic reviews and meta-analyses of individual participant data (IPD) may represent a powerful approach to overcome some of these gaps and limitations,57 also supported by the current initiatives to share clinical data and the establishment of common repositories, such as the Federal Interagency Traumatic Brain Injury Research (FITBIR) database (https://fitbir.nih.gov/).58 acute intracranial lesion in clinical practice, showing that a second blood sampling 3 h after the first one is not informative and resulted in a non-trivial loss of sensitivity of ~6% (e.g., eight patients with positive CT would have been missed).27 We were unable to further address this specific issue in this review because of the heterogeneity in study design.
+Sex is recognized as a primary determinant of biological variability, responsible for anatomical, neurochemical, and functional brain connectivity differences, heavily influencing neurobiological and neuropathophysiological response.
+It is also associated with important differences in hormones, metabolism, and the immunological system, which in turn may interfere with the determination of circulating TBI biomarker.
+Factoring sex into research designs and analyses is a theme under active debate, and is considered fundamental to rigorous and relevant biomedical research.
+Hence, we emphasize that this is a critical knowledge gap for future investigation, especially in light of the mounting evidence of the changing gender pattern caused by the shift in the TBI population toward older age, also at risk of multiple comorbid conditions (see Thaler and colleagues).
+39 Systematic reviews and meta-analyses of individual participant data (IPD) may represent a powerful approach to overcome some of these gaps and limitations, also supported by the current initiatives to share clinical data and the establishment of common repositories, such as the Federal Interagency Traumatic Brain Injury Research (FITBIR) database (https://fitbir.nih.gov/).

+Clinical application of S100B implies that choosing the right assessment time point (time between injury and sampling) is an integral part of the test.
+Based on the results of S100B kinetics studies, guidelines have specifically indicated a time window within 3 to 6 h post-injury for S100B to detect intracranial lesions.
+A recent study supported a 3 h window for safe rule-out of acute intracranial lesion in clinical practice, showing that a second blood sampling 3 h after the first one is not informative and resulted in a non-trivial loss of sensitivity of $\sim 6\%$ (e.g., eight patients with positive CT would have been missed).
+We were unable to further address this specific issue in this review because of the heterogeneity in study design.
 In addition to post-injury delays in sampling, the delay from obtaining samples to processing and analysis, and the storage conditions during this delay could both be important modulators of S100B stability and assay results.
-Age, gender, and comorbidities or their combination can also importantly affect the kinetics of S100B.61 Future studies should inform whether these variables should be considered, and what the potential influence on biomarker results and interpretation is.
+Age, gender, and comorbidities or their combination can also importantly affect the kinetics of S100B.
+Future studies should inform whether these variables should be considered, and what the potential influence on biomarker results and interpretation is.